Project name: “Paradigm shift from „traditional“ to creative industries – the essence for sustainable regional development“. LLI-338

 2. Essential upgrading of infrastructure:

-- modern experimental photography and design laboratory will be installed in KCCC for implementation of creative and educational projects aimed at project target groups;
+- modern experimental design laboratory will be installed in KCCC for implementation of creative and educational projects aimed at project target groups;

 - 3D printer will be used during workshops and educational events, development of various prototypes (opportunity to produce creative ideas and give an input into product & service development for business support);

-- graphic design and professional software (IT program for 3d printer Autodesk AutoCAD and design software: CorelDraw, Adobe InDesign, Adobe Photoshop) will be used for both- institution's capacity building and services for target groups;
+- graphic design software: CorelDraw, Adobe InDesign, Adobe Photoshop which wil be used for both- institution's capacity building and services for target groups;

-- acquisition of stationary and portable computers will be used for educational events, to rise IT skills for target groups.
+- acquisition of stationary and portable computers will be used for educational events, to improve IT skills for target groups.

 - update of the Exhibition Hall lobby interior - installation of interactive screen - will provide information about Klaipeda cultural field and activities of this particular project.